 For those of you following my blog for some time, it’s no secret one of my favorite Italian past times is the Aperitivo.
 This post is a round-up of my personal picks in Florence doing unique (and affordable) food and drink programs/formulas (mostly outdoors all’aperto) for Aperitivo hour during this abnormal pandemic summer (first written in summer 2020)

 As a lover of Italian food culture and ritual, the Italian happy hour aperitivo is quite possibly my favorite past-time in Italy.
 I even lead a food tour in Florence just for Aperitivo.
 This is a handy guide to my on-going recommendations for where to get Aperitivo in Florence as well as articles I’ve written related to aperitivo and cocktails in Florence.
 (Check back often- this list is a constant work in progress!)

 What is Italian aperitivo?
 Some compare Aperitivo to happy hour- it is not just one hour and there are not discounted drinks and food.
 In sum, its the ritual of having a snack and an appetite stimulating drink (negroni, vermouth, spritz, etc) or light alcoholic drink (prosecco, light wine, beer) before the events of a meal are about to ensue.

-Over time, this food & drink ritual has evolved to be “aperi-cena/dinner”, big buffets of food with poorly crafted mixed drinks which sweetly stun appetite rather than stimulate.
-One of my goals as a food blogger in Italy is to suggest we make better food decisions and to promote genuine Italian food culture.
-In some ways, aperitivo is loosing the essence of what this ritual was intended to be with the crap aperitivo bars with cafeteria-like mounds of leftovers and stale food that belongs in a science project.
+Over time, this food & drink ritual has evolved to be “aperi-cena/dinner”, big buffets of food with watered down mixed drinks which sweetly stun appetite rather than stimulate.
+In some ways, aperitivo is loosing the essence of what this ritual was intended to be with the aperitivo bars with cafeteria-like mounds of leftovers and stale food that belongs in a science project.